anneyang0060/ExpandingObservables/README.md

 │   ├── Setting_FM-ID.R            # Configuration of simulation parameters

-│   └── organize.R                 # Generates Figures 3-5 for the paper
+│   ├── organize.R                 # Generates Figures 3-5 for the paper

+│   └── organize_AVAS.R            # Generates Figures in Section 3 of the supplement

 ├── realdata/                      # Real-data analyses (Section 5)